OFC Creations Theatre holding summer camp at new center

 ROCHESTER, NY (WROC) — OFC Creations Theatre opened a new center that will be home to the largest summer theatre experience of Western New York.
 Children will be singing, dancing and acting under strict safety precautions this year due to COVID-19.

-Not only is it the largest summer theatre camp in Western New York, but owners also had to overcome the difficulties that came with opening during a pandemic to bring this new theatre to families in Brighton.
+Not only is it the largest summer theater camp in Western New York, but owners also had to overcome the difficulties that came with opening during a pandemic to bring this new theater to families in Brighton.

 “My daughter actually has cerebral palsy and she was welcomed with open arms into this camp, and it gives her an outlet like she’s never had,” said Dresden Engle, whose 13 year old daughter participates at the camp.